-Today, the term “Jayhawk” most often refers to a mythical bird of Kansas.
+Today, “Jayhawk” refers to a mythical bird of Kansas.
 It is utilized as the University of Kansas’ mascot and often applied to anyone from the state.
 However, a different type of Jayhawker was very real during the Kansas-Missouri Border War and the Civil War.

 The term was first known to have been used in 1849 by a group of California-bound travelers passing through Kansas who called themselves Jayhawkers.
-The term was thought to have been inspired by a cross between a hawk and a blue jay, taking on the predatory habits of the former and the noisy nature of the blue jay.
+The term was thought to have been inspired by a cross between a hawk and a blue jay, taking on the former’s predatory habits and the blue jay’s noisy nature.

 Liking the tough image the term conveyed, Kansas soldiers continued to use the term, and members of the Seventh Kansas regiment, commanded by Colonel Charles R. Jennison, were widely known as Jayhawkers.
-Jennison’s troops, who wore red breeches, were also referred to as “Redlegs.”
+Jennison’s troops wore red breeches and were called “Redlegs.”
 Other prominent Jayhawkers of the time were the renowned politician James H. Lane who commanded what was known as “Lane’s Brigade,” and Daniel R. Anthony, an ardent abolitionist and the brother of suffragette Susan B. Anthony.
-In many cases, true Jayhawkers and Redlegs refused to join units officially sanctioned by the U.S. Army; however, guerrillas on both sides of the Missouri-Kansas border achieved some measure of legitimacy through sanction from the Federal and Confederate governments.
+In many cases, true Jayhawkers and Redlegs refused to join units officially sanctioned by the U.S. Army; however, guerrillas on both sides of the Missouri-Kansas border achieved some legitimacy through sanction from the Federal and Confederate governments.

 During the Civil War, Jayhawker bands invaded Missouri, often committing some of the most notorious atrocities of the conflict, including the Sacking of Osceola on September 23, 1861, led by James H. Lane, in which the entire town was set aflame, and at least nine male residents were killed.

 Two years later, when William Quantrill attacked Lawrence, Kansas, in August 1863 in what has become known as the Lawrence Massacre, Confederate guerillas could be heard shouting, “Remember Osceola!”
-Though Lane was in residence in Lawrence at the time, he was able to escape the attack by racing through a cornfield in his nightshirt.
+Lane was in residence in Lawrence then, but he .escaped the attack by racing through a cornfield in his nightshirt.

-Afterward, these Jayhawker bands began to receive much criticism from the Union leaders and they were “reigned in.”
+Afterward, these Jayhawker bands received much criticism from the Union leaders and were “reigned in.”

 As the Civil War continued and the Jayhawk raids diminished, the ruffian image gave way to a patriotic symbol.
 Kansas Governor Charles Robinson raised a regiment called the Independent Mounted Kansas Jayhawks.
-Jayhawks were synonymous with the impassioned people who made Kansas a Free-State by the end of the war.
+Jayhawks were synonymous with the passionate people who made Kansas a Free-State by the war’s end.

 In 1886, the mythical bird “appeared” in a cheer during a University of Kansas athletic event — the famous Rock Chalk chant.
 Later it was adopted as the school’s mascot.

-Today the term continues to apply Kansas natives and serves as the University of Kansas’ mascot.
+Today, the term applies to Kansas natives and serves as the University of Kansas’ mascot.